cisco-open/terraform-provider-appd/README.md

 # terraform-provider-appdynamicscloud

-The Terraform Appdynamicscloud provider is a plugin that allows Terraform to manage resources on Appdynamicscloud Platform.
+The Terraform AppDynamics Cloud provider is a plugin that allows Terraform to manage resources on AppDynamics Cloud Platform.

 ## Requirements